- Le 21 octobre 2022

 “Go Netherlands!” is a valuable resource for students considering a career in the Netherlands after their studies.
 Starting with HR professionals’ top tips and debunking the myths and realities of the workplace, Go Netherlands! also showcases the experiences of more than 20 alumni who have aced the challenge of finding a job and settling in the Netherlands.

-This week, discover what Iratxe Gradaille from Spain has to say.
+This week, discover what Karan Monesh Nannam from India has to say.

-Graduated from the MSc European & International Business Management (EIBM) programme in 2011
+Graduated from the MSc IM programme in 2014

 My biggest challenge